 To the east of Ebla lay the Syrian desert, and the nomadic tribes who had lived here for centuries were the Amorites.
 These began penetrating west by the end of the 3rd millennium, possibly taking advantage of the disruption caused by the conquests of Sargon and his successors.
 They established themselves as rulers of cities like Ebla and Aleppo.

-Aleppo became the centre of an important Amorite kingdom in northern Syria, with another kingdom based on Qatna, to the south.
+Aleppo became the center of an important Amorite kingdom in northern Syria, with another kingdom based on Qatna, to the south.
 Both became deeply involved in the struggles between the powerful Mesopotamian kingdoms further east, coming under the influence, if not outright control, of the Babylonian empire of Hammurabi, around 1750 BCE.

 In the next century, northern Syria, along with western Mesopotamia, fell under the control of a people new to the region, the Mitanni.
 The Mitanni were in fact Hurrians, a tribe long known to the history of these parts, who had come under the control of a warlike Indo-European ruling class.
 They established a well-organized and militaristic state in northern Mesopotamia and northern Syria, which by c.
 1500 BCE was one of the leading powers in the Middle East.
 It successfully resisted the imperial ambitions of New Kingdom Egypt, subdued Assyria to vassalage, and gained control of such wealthy trading cities as Ugarit and Aleppo.